NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 **First NN Model**
 - A first NN model of a sequential NN model comprising two hidden layers and one output layer was created.
 - The first hidden layer was added for receiving the input data of the features in the X_train data and comprised of 64 neurons and a ReLU activation function.
-- A regularization technique for preventing overfitting of the model was added so that 50% of the neutrons were randomly dropped out (i.e., set to zero) to preventing co-adaptation of neurons and encourage the model to learn more robust features.
+- A regularization technique for preventing overfitting of the model was added so that 50% of the neutrons were randomly dropped out (i.e., set to zero) to prevent co-adaptation of neurons and encourage the model to learn more robust features.
 - The second hidden layer comprised of 10 neurons and a ReLU activation function was added.
 - The regularization technique was applied.
-- The output layer comprised of 1 fully-connected neuron and a sigmoid activation function was added for squashing the output between 0 and 1.
+- The output layer comprised of 1 fully connected neuron and a sigmoid activation function was added for squashing the output between 0 and 1.
 - The following presents the structure of the NN model:

 ![The optimized model](Screenshots/Picture6.png)

 **Second NN Model**
-- A second NN model was complied.
+- A second NN model was compiled.
 - A loss function of cross-entropy was employed.
 In binary classification tasks, it is commonly employed to measure the difference between predicted and actual labels.
 - An adaptive learning rate optimization algorithm was employed to determine how the model's weights are updated during training.
-- The evaluation metric of accuracy was employed to measure how well the model predicted the correct class by representing the prorortion of correctly predicted samples.
+- The evaluation metric of accuracy was employed to measure how well the model predicted the correct class by representing the proportion of correctly predicted samples.
 - X_train and X_test were amended as a function of a scaling processing technique (i.e., StandardScaler()) so that the features were standardized.
 StandardScaler() contributes to the robustness, interpretability, and performance of machine learning models trained on diverse datasets.
 - The second NN model was fitted as a function of X_train, y_train and 100 epochs, where the weights of the model are adjusted to minimize the loss function during each epoch.
 - The following presents the model's loss and accuracy as a function of X_test and y_test: